 Send the Kids to Scuttle’s Cove on Castaway Cay

 After lunch, we recommend spending the rest of the day siesta style.
-While the Kids are at Scuttle’s Cove you have the rest of the afternoon to repeat some of your favorite activities sans kids, take a nap on the beach, go shopping, or battle your significant other at ping pong.
+While the kids are at Scuttle’s Cove you have the rest of the afternoon to repeat some of your favorite activities at Castaway Cay sans kids.
+Like taking a nap on the beach, go shopping, or battle your significant other at ping pong.

 Scuttle’s Cove is the Kids Club on Castaway Cay.
 It’s almost puts the Oceaneer Club and Lab on the ship to shame.
 Here you’ll find a the most epic of sand castle building paraphernalia.
 There is a water station to get the sand just the right consistency, and there is every possible type of building tool and mold for your castle needs.